sirsipe/ilok-pace-license-support-wine11-scripts/README.md

 3. Apply `winetricks dxvk` patch.
 This fixes the unresponsive GUI.
 4. Launch you NeuralDSP plugin.
 It should **not** try to install license components anymore, but it should go straight to activation.

-**NOTE:** I have verified that e.g. standalone *NeuralDSP Archtype: John Mayer X* works with Wine 11.
-Also the VST plugin is tested working with Carla when using still unofficial build of yabridge.
-Currently latest yabridge release 5.1.1 is NOT working, but the latest `master` build can be found from here: https://github.com/robbert-vdh/yabridge/actions?query=branch%3Amaster

 ## Scope